qt/qtbase/cmake/README.md

 * You need CMake 3.16.0 or later for most platforms (due to new AUTOMOC json feature).
 * You need CMake 3.17.0 to build Qt for iOS with the simulator_and_device feature.
 * You need CMake 3.17.0 + Ninja to build Qt in debug_and_release mode on Windows / Linux.
 * You need CMake 3.18.0 + Ninja to build Qt on macOS in debug_and_release mode when using frameworks.
+* You need CMake 3.18.0 in user projects that use a static Qt together with QML (cmake_language EVAL is required for running the qmlimportscanner deferred finalizer)
+* You need CMake 3.19.0 in user projects to use automatic deferred finalizers (automatic calling of qt_finalize_target)
+* You need CMake 3.21.0 in user projects that create user libraries that link against a static Qt with a linker that is not capable to resolve circular dependencies between libraries (GNU ld, MinGW ld)

 # Changes to Qt 5